Love, 24, is a two-time All-Star who was named to the All-NBA Second Team last year. (David Sherman/NBAE via Getty Images)

 By Ben Golliver

-If Love misses exactly six weeks, this injury would cost him the rest of the preseason plus the Timberwolves' first 14 regular-season games.
-If he is sidelined the full two months, he would miss 22 regular season games, more than a quarter of Minnesota's schedule.
+If Love misses exactly six weeks, this injury would cost him the rest of the preseason plus the Timberwolves’ first 14 regular season games.
+If he is sidelined the full two months, he would miss 22 regular season games, more than a quarter of Minnesota’s schedule.
+If here were able to return in five weeks, though, Love would only miss Minnesota's first 10 regular-season games.